icanhazstring/systemctl-php/README.md

 ```

 # How to Contribute
-Simply clone the repo and install using `composer`
+Clone the repo and install using `composer`

 ```bash
 $ composer install